helm/charts/incubator/istio/README.md

 ## Configuration

-The following tables lists the configurable parameters of the Istio chart and their default values.
+The following table lists the configurable parameters of the Istio chart and their default values.

 > **Tip**: You can use the default [values.yaml](values.yaml)